-- The constructor is private. - The factory method returns the canonical version for certain values. - The class is final, so that subclasses cannot violate these properties.
+- The constructor is private. - The factory method (whose return type is annotated with @InternedDistinct returns the canonical version for certain values. - The class is final, so that subclasses cannot violate these properties.

 6.4 What the Interning Checker checks

 Objects of an @Interned type may be safely compared using the "==" operator.